Climate plan will ‘nudge people’ to change behaviour, says Varadkar

 * Establish a new microgeneration scheme, allowing homeowners to generate their own electricity and sell what they don’t use back to the national grid;

-* Move to 70% renewable electricity by 2030, currently only 30% of our electricity comes from renewable sources;
+* Move to 70 per cent renewable electricity by 2030, currently only 30 per cent of our electricity comes from renewable sources;

-* Bring 950,000 electric vehicles onto our roads, deliver a nationwide charging network, an electric vehicle scrappage scheme and legislation to ban the sale of petrol / diesel cars from 2030;

 * Expand our network of cycling paths and “Park and Ride” facilities,helping ease congestion;